Fire and Ice (1983 film): Plot

 From their citadel Icepeak, the evil Queen Juliana and her son Nekron send forth a wave of glaciers; this forces humanity to retreat south towards the equator.
 Nekron sends a delegation to Firekeep, the volcano citadel of King Jarol, ostensibly to request the king's surrender.
 In truth, the ice queen has orchestrated it as a ruse so that her subhuman troops can abduct Jarol's beautiful daughter, Princess Teegra, whom Juliana feels that Nekron should take as a bride to produce an heir.

 Teegra escapes her captors and comes upon a young warrior named Larn, the only survivor of a village that was destroyed by Nekron's glaciers.
-The two grow close, but were separated when Larn is attacked by a monstrous giant squid, and Nekron's subhumans recapture Teegra.
+The two grow close, but are separated when Larn is attacked by a monstrous giant squid, and Nekron's subhumans recapture Teegra.
 She briefly escapes again, but runs into the witch Roleil and her giant son Otwa, who intend to use her as a bargaining chip for incurring Nekron's favor.
 However, the subhumans simply kill them and take Teegra to Icepeak.
 Nekron refuses to marry Teegra in spite of his mother's plan, but keeps the princess as a hostage.

 While looking for Teegra, Larn encounters Darkwolf, a mysterious masked warrior who pursues a personal vendetta against Nekron and Juliana.
 While Darkwolf holds off Nekron's horde, Larn continues his search and comes upon Roleil's remains, which briefly reanimate and tell him how to find the princess.
 At the same time, Jarol sends his son, Prince Taro, to bargain with Nekron for his sister's release.
 With Larn as a stowaway on their ship, Taro and his emissaries reach Icepeak.
 Nekron refuses to release Teegra and insults her, inciting Taro to attack him.
 Using his magic, Nekron forces the prince and his delegation to kill each other.

 Larn infiltrates the ice fortress, but is incapacitated by Nekron's magic, fails to retrieve Teegra and is rescued by Darkwolf.
 They travel to Firekeep to inform Jarol, who decides to give them time to penetrate Icepeak and rescue his daughter until the glacier crosses the border to his realm, forcing him to release the lava from the volcano to destroy the advancing ice.
 With some help from Jarol's dragon hawk riders, they assault the fortress, but only Darkwolf manages to reach Nekron.
 Larn, stranded midway during the attack, finally finds and rescues Teegra from Juliana.
 Darkwolf resists Nekron's magical attacks and slays him, but Nekron's dying agony expands the glacier explosively, prompting Jarol to open the volcano's valves.
 The lava flow swiftly overcomes the glacier, obliterating Icepeak, Juliana, and the subhuman army.

 Larn and Teegra barely succeed in escaping the cataclysm.
-When they encounter a wounded subhuman, Larn prepares to kill him, but Teegra stops him, saying the time for peace has come, and they embrace with a kiss.
+When they encounter a wounded subhuman, Larn prepares to kill him.
+However, Teegra stops him, saying the time for peace has come; they embrace with a kiss.
 From atop a cliff, a smiling Darkwolf briefly watches the pair, then disappears.